 If the Authority has material interests in companies and other entities that have the nature of subsidiaries, associates and jointly controlled entities this will require group accounts to be prepared.
 Where there is an interest which is not material any such interests in companies and other entities are then recorded as financial assets at cost, less any provision for losses.
-Tyne and Wear does not have to prepare group accounts as the interest in North East Fire Control Company Limited is not considered material.
+Tyne and Wear does not have to prepare group accounts as the interest in North East Fire Control Company Limited is not considered material and especially so now that the Company was dissolved on 28th May 2013.